kaudyac/git_homework/quotes.md

 Alex's Favorite Quotes

 "If you're going through Hell, keep going.
-If you're not, reach back and grab someone who is."
+If you're not, reach back, grab someone who is, and pull!"
+(Anne Lamott on Winston Churchill)

-I don't know where I heard this, but I am pretty sure Anne Lamott was the first person I actually heard say it.
-She was quoting someone else, but it definitely wasn't Winston Churchill.

 “You want weapons?
 We’re in a library!
 Books!
 Best weapons in the world!
 This room’s the greatest arsenal we could have.
 Arm yourself!”
-The Doctor, David Tennant

-“Some people live more in 20 years than others do in 80, It's not the time that matters, It's the person.”
-The Doctor, David Tennant
+(The Doctor, David Tennant)

 “It’s vital to remember who you really are.
 It’s very important.
 It isn’t a good idea to rely on other people or things to do it for you, you see.
 They always get it wrong.”
 (Sourcery, Sir Terry Pratchett)